Désiré-Joseph Mercier: Early life and ordination

 Mercier was born at the château du Castegier in Braine-l'Alleud, as the fifth of seven children of small business owners Paul-Léon Mercier and his wife, Anne-Marie Barbe Croquet.
 Three of Mercier's sisters became religious sisters.
 His brother Léon became a physician.

 One of Mercier's maternal uncles was Adrien Croquet.
 In the 1860s Croquet became a missionary to the Grand Ronde Indian Reservation in western Oregon near the Pacific coast, where his surname was anglicized to Crockett.
 In the 1870s, a Mercier cousin, Joseph Mercier, joined their uncle Croquet in Oregon.
 He married a woman of one of the Native American tribes resident there.
 Today, several thousand descendants of Joseph and his wife are members of the tribe.

-Mercier studied at the College Saint‑Rombaut of Malines (1863-1868), and entered the minor seminary at Mechelen in 1868 to prepare for the church.
+Mercier studied at the Sint‑Romboutscollege of Mechelen (1863-1868), and entered the minor seminary at Mechelen in 1868 to prepare for the church.
 He attended the Major Seminary, Mechelen, from 1870 to 1873.

 Mercier received the clerical tonsure in 1871, and was ordained to the priesthood by Archbishop Giacomo Cattani, the nuncio to Belgium, on 4 April 1874.
-Mercier continued with graduate studies, obtaining his licentiate in theology (1877) and doctorate in philosophy from the University of Louvain.
+Mercier continued with graduate studies, obtaining his licentiate in theology (1877) and doctorate in philosophy from the University of Leuven.

 Thomist scholarship

-He returned to Malines in 1877 and taught philosophy at the minor seminary and soon after was named spiritual director of the seminarians.
-His comprehensive knowledge of Thomas Aquinas earned him the newly erected chair of Thomism at Louvain's Catholic university in 1882.
+He returned to Mechelen in 1877 and taught philosophy at the minor seminary and soon after was named spiritual director of the seminarians.
+His comprehensive knowledge of Thomas Aquinas earned him the newly erected chair of Thomism at Leuven Catholic university in 1882.
 It was in this post, which he retained until 1905, that he forged a lifelong friendship with Dom Columba Marmion, an Irish Thomist.
-Raised to the rank of monsignor on 6 May 1887, Mercier founded the Higher Institute of Philosophy at the Louvain University in 1899, which was to be a beacon of neo-Thomist philosophy.
+Raised to the rank of monsignor on 6 May 1887, Mercier founded the Higher Institute of Philosophy at the Leuven University in 1899, which was to be a beacon of neo-Thomist philosophy.

 He founded in 1894 and edited until 1906 the Revue Néoscholastique, and wrote in a scholastic manner on metaphysics, philosophy, and psychology.
 Several of his works were translated into English, German, Italian, Polish, and Spanish.
 His most important book was Les origines de la psychologie contemporaine (1897).